ahawkins/hawkins.io/wip/we-are-pioneers.md

 Ember-Data (which I believe is single most important part of the whole thing since applications are nothing without data).
 Others will work on animations, validations, package managers, plugin ecosystems, and god knows what else.
-You need to build a foundation before you can build a mansion.

-There are a few things that scare me and excite me about this analogy.
-We knew what America came.
-It sure took a shit load to get there.
-How many people died during colonization?
-(Read get burned out, exhausted, or simply collapse under the difficulty).
-Then there was the civil war and other conflicts (Read internal disagreement about what to do / where we're going over our future).
-Then I think to myself look America became.
-There were people who believed in a vision of a new world and who had the pioneering spirit to build it.
-The community has years to go to get to achieve shining city on a hill status.
-I think America became so much more than the initial settlers thought it could be.
-This excites me.
-Perhaps we can change the web beyond our wildest dreams.
+Then hopefully at some point in the future we can all look back and simply say: we did it.

+I think back to the early American settlers and what American became.
+It's intenesly intimidating.
+Many people died settling the country.
+It took slaves to build up economies.
+There was a civil war, two world wars, and other wars.
+Are we going to have our own wars?
+How many good developers are simply going to burn out putting up with all the crap that comes from building up a new platform?
+Only time will tell.
+On the other hand I think we can agree the American spawned an amazing country.
+This is terribly exciting to me because it gives me hope and inspires me that, yes, we can change the web beyond our wildest dreams.
 After all, we are pioneers and can make it happen.

 I'd like to call out some people for all their hard work in settling the new world: Yehuda Katz, Tom Dale, Erik Bryn, Paul Chavard, Stefen